kparc/kcc/README.md

 * Screen space is about three keystrokes: **`\n`**, **`\t`** and 0x20, less surprisingly.
 If we define two extremes as "tall, lean, sparse and readable" and "robust, wide, dense and cryptic", then C and Java are good examples of `tlsr`, and k is all the way down `rwdc` road.

 * The right balance between two extremes is `asap`, or "adequately spaced and annotated program".
-While k syntax encourages you to produce very dense code, think of others and don't sacrifice too much of readability.
+While k syntax encourages you to produce very dense code, think of others and don't sacrifice too much readability.
 A waste of space is a waste of time — but so is unreadable code.

 * Comments are part of the code and also take space, so boil them down to some reasonable size as well.